fabianjkrueger/RestAI/README.md

 This is the pipeline of the strictly necessary steps:

+0. Clone repository using `git clone https://github.com/fabianjkrueger/RestAI/``
+0. Create and activate environment according to instructions in `Get the Dependencies`.
-0. Acquire data if it should not be available in this repo.
+1. Acquire data if it should not be available in this repo.
 Otherwise, find it in `data/`.
 1. Run notebook `01-data_preparation.ipynb` to prepare and save data.
 2. Run script `python scripts/train.py` to train the final model.
-3. To query the model, run `python scripts/predict.py`, then open notebook `03-inference_flask_localhost.ipynb` to find code and ready to use examples.
+3. To query the model, host it according to instructions in `Query the Model`, then open notebook `03-inference_flask_localhost.ipynb` to find code and ready to use examples.